On time-consistent equilibrium stopping under aggregation of diverse discount rates: Introduction

-Some previous studies to resolve this challenge lean upon the Pareto efficiency, see \cite{Rein2002}, \cite{Jouini10}, \cite{Chambers18}, in which one collective discount rate needs to be endorsed by all members who would agree with the decision under this representative discount rate.
-However, this approach based on the consensus of the Pareto discount rate by all members is dictatorial and it is proved that this collective discount rate is equivalent to tracking the time preference of only one member among the whole group.
-On the other hand, an aggregation rule that respects unanimous opinions and diverse discount rates has been shown to be generically time-inconsistent (see, for example, \cite{Jackson15} and \cite{Millner18}), which was regarded as one big mathematical challenge in solving the dynamic optimization problem.
+Some previous studies to address the integration of heterogeneous opinion lean upon the Pareto efficiency, see \cite{Rein2002}, \cite{Jouini10}, \cite{Chambers18}, in which one collective discount rate needs to be endorsed by all members who would agree with the decision under this representative discount rate.
+However, this approach based on the consensus of the Pareto discount rate by all members is dictatorial and it is in fact equivalent to picking a time preference of one member only among the whole group.
+On the other hand, an aggregation rule that respects unanimous opinions and diverse discount rates has been shown to be generically time-inconsistent (see, for example, \cite{Jackson15} and \cite{Millner18}), which was regarded as one mathematical challenge in solving the dynamic optimization problem.

-In the present paper, in the context of optimal stopping, we would like to embrace all different time preferences from heterogeneous group members and provide a method to resolve the issue of time inconsistency in the dynamic decision making.
-We choose the decision criterion to integrate all different discount rates similar to the smooth ambiguity preference proposed by \cite{Klibanoff05} and \cite{Klibanoff09} when handling the model uncertainty.
-In particular, we focus on the infinite horizon optimal stopping problem that